glassus/premiere_nsi/docs/T1_Demarrer_en_Python/1.2_Boucle_for/cours.md

         print("We're up all night to get lucky")
     ```
     va donner ceci :
-    ```python

         We're up all night to get lucky
         We're up all night to get lucky
         We're up all night to get lucky
         We're up all night to get lucky
         We're up all night to get lucky
-    ```

 Là encore, le ```i``` est une variable muette.

 ## 4. Tout sur le ```range```.